acceleratedscience/open-ad-toolkit/README.md

 -->

-# Open Accelerated Discovery <!-- omit from toc -->
+# OpenAD / Open Accelerated Discovery <!-- omit from toc -->

 **Open-source framework for molecular and materials discovery**